kwag1227/Autonomous-Rover-Project/README.md

 ## 🚀 Project Goals

-- Navigate difficult terrain using a six-legged walking mechanism
+- Navigate difficult terrain using a rocker-bogie suspension system
 - Collect and store small samples (e.g., rocks or soil)
 - Avoid untraversable obstacles using computer vision
 - Showcase design and control of a multi-motor robotic system
+- Implement ROS into software coding

 ## 📁 Repository Structure